 According to Microsoft, multi-factor authentication can prevent 99.9% of account compromise attacks.

-A spam filter is handy to separate legit emails from the unwanted ones, and the rate of false positives is low.
+A spam filter is handy for separating legit emails from unwanted ones, and the rate of false positives is low

-Using security software is important to avoid human errors that transform into a catastrophe.
-BitNinja has great features to protect you, even if you happened to click that link you shouldn’t have…
+Using security software is important to avoid human errors that can transform into catastrophes.
+BitNinja has great features to protect you, even if you happen to click that link you shouldn’t have.

 BitNinja counts with features backed by state-of-art technology in different areas: